AlexB52/portfolio/source/blog/2021-01-14-testing-model-concerns.html.md

 <small style="float:right;"> _14January 2021_ </small>

-# Testing Rails Concerns
+# Testing ActiveRecord Concerns

 ActiveRecord classes manage persistence and have a tight relationship with the database table they're assigned to.
 This relationship makes testing sometimes tricky and even trickier when testing Rails concerns.
-This article will describe how to isolate a concern and test it in complete isolation from both the model class it has been introduced and its related database table by switching to a temporary in memory sqlite table.
+This article describes how to test those concerns used in isolation from its ActiveRecord class and its associated database table.

 The code examples are written using RSpec and switching to Minitest is possible but requires a fair bit of work.

 ## What are concerns?

-Concerns are the Rails way to add a role to a Ruby class.
-It provides a nicer syntax than Ruby on how to include modules and aims to clarify confusion around depedencies and inclusiong of nested modules.
+Concerns are the Rails way to grant a role, include a module to a Ruby class.
+It provides a nicer syntax than Ruby and aims to clarify confusion around depedencies when used with nested modules.
 Here is the [documentation](https://api.rubyonrails.org/v6.1.0/classes/ActiveSupport/Concern.html).

 ## Example: The Reviewable Concern